-September saw us embark on a new journey – our first original drama series, ‘Till The Boys Come Home.
-We headed off to shoot a pitch teaser for the series, which features cast members Nadine Garner, Christopher Kirby, Sarah Hallam, Sally McLean, Billy Smedley, Jessica To and Nikolas Morris, which will be released to the public later today on the ‘Till The Boys Come Home website.
-Since shooting the teaser, we are delighted to say that Incognita regulars Dean Haglund, Alan Fletcher and Michala Banas are also joining the cast and we look forward to bringing you the story of women on the home front of Melbourne during WW2 in 2019.
+September saw us embark on a new journey – our new theatre production, ‘Till The Boys Come Home.
+We headed off to shoot a pitch teaser for the play, which features cast members Nadine Garner, Christopher Kirby, Sarah Hallam, Sally McLean, Billy Smedley, Jessica To and Nikolas Morris, which will be released to the public later today on the ‘Till The Boys Come Home website.
+Since shooting the teaser, we are delighted to say that Incognita regulars Dean Haglund, Alan Fletcher and Michala Banas are also joining the cast and we look forward to bringing you the story of women on the home front of Melbourne during WW2, in mid-2020.

 WHAT IS COMING UP IN 2018